xml-director/xmldirector.twitter/docs/source/README.rst

 Usage
 -----

-First you need to register your own App as Dropbox developer on https://twitter.com/developer.
+First you need to register your own App as Twitter developer on https://twitter.com/developer.
 Your application must be configured for full twitter access.
-The application key and application secret must be configured globally inside your Plone site setup -> XML Director Dropbox setting.
+The application key and application secret must be configured globally inside your Plone site setup -> XML Director Twitter setting.

-A ``Connector`` instance must be authorized with Dropbox (see ``Dropbox`` tab/action).
+A ``Connector`` instance must be authorized with Twitter (see ``Twitter`` tab/action).

-The connection URL for a ``Connector`` connected to Dropbox must be ``twitter://twitter.com/``.
+The connection URL for a ``Connector`` connected to Twitter must be ``twitter://twitter.com/``.